oracle-livelabs/goldengate/gg-free/create/create.md

 Estimated time: 15 minutes

-### About Oracle Cloud Infrastructure GoldenGate deployments and connections
+### About Oracle GoldenGate Free connections

-A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
-The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage processes such as Extracts and Replicats.

-Connections store the source and target credential information for OCI GoldenGate.
-A connection also enables networking between the Oracle Cloud Infrastructure (OCI) GoldenGate service tenancy virtual cloud network (VCN) and your tenancy VCN using a private endpoint.
+An Oracle GoldenGate Free connection contains the network connectivity information for Oracle Database sources and targets.

 ### Objectives

 In this lab, you will:
-* Locate Oracle Cloud Infrastructure GoldenGate in the Console
-* Create a OCI GoldenGate deployment
 * Create the source and target connections